DMacMakes/dmdocs/content/en/torrens/aac202/week2/index.md

 3. Open `madball_demo.zpr`
 5. Click `tool->subtool->append` and choose the `polysphere3D`.

+-->

 {{< imgcard ui_append>}}
 Append an object as a Subtool
 {{< /imgcard >}}

+## Exercise

+Fool around with the brice base mesh.

 #### Moving With The Gizmo

 The  gizmo is like the Maya transform manipulators.